 About one in 10 ovarian cancers are caused by an inherited faulty gene.
 If you have very close relatives who have breast cancer or ovarian cancer, you may be at more risk of developing ovarian cancer.

-Sadly, most ovarian cancers are diagnosed at an advanced stage and often have spread to another part of the body.
-However, if it is caught at an earlier stage, and before it has spread, it can often be successfully treated.
+Sadly, most ovarian cancers are diagnosed at an advanced stage and have often spread to another part of the body.
+However, if caught at an earlier stage, and before it has spread, it can often be successfully treated.

 What causes ovarian cancer?

 It is not entirely clear what causes ovarian cancer, though there are certain risk factors that may increase your likelihood of developing the disease.
 These include: